 • Financial performance comparisons to similar already-established businesses (analogue benchmarking).

-• Promising financial signs: steady rapid growth in sales during the first 5-7 years in a defined market niche; high percentage of recurring revenue; ability to forecast income and expenses with reasonable certainty; internally generated funds sufficient to finance and sustain growth; availability of an exit opportunity (acquisition, IPO) that lets investors convert equity to cash.
+• Promising financial signs: steady rapid growth in sales during the first 5-7 years in a defined market niche; high percentage of recurring revenue; ability to forecast income and expenses with reasonable certainty; internally generated funds sufficient to finance and sustain growth; an exit opportunity (acquisition, IPO) that lets investors convert equity to cash.